-Search for youthful summer performed on Friday, 27th May 2016.
+Search for youthful summer performed on Thursday, 28th July 2016.

 We found the term youthful summer in 12 articles.

 CD Review: Good Shoes - All In My Head The contagious summer smile is amongst us, the festivals are selling the best flat beer money can buy, and the roads are melting beneath our feet. www.leedsmusicscene.net/article/7057/ | 777 hits

 CD Review: Alabama Shakes - Boys and Girls Alabama Shakes' debut album 'Boys and Girls' arrives on a wave of hype and anticipation following several incendiary live performances at festivals such as the increasingly influential South by Southwest Festival held in Austin, Texas. www.leedsmusicscene.net/article/16570/ | 578 hits

 Live Review: San Cisco This was the Australian quartet's first gig in the fine city of Leeds, outside of the annual mud bath that is our county's summer festival. www.leedsmusicscene.net/article/18008/ | 362 hits